Foamimi/Septimus-Extended---NPC-Overhaul/README.md

 # Introduction

 Hello!
 This addon will integrate various NPC overhauls into the world of Septimus-ified Skyrim.
-From creators such as LalupK, Tragedian, Southpawe, Mharlek1, Kalilies, Pandorable, and Rxkx22, these overhauls aim to flesh out the personality of each NPC through facelifts and enhancements.
+From creators such as Tragedian, Southpawe, Pandorable, Rxkx22, and more, these overhauls aim to flesh out the personality of each NPC through facelifts and enhancements.
 This will be a **manual process** with various steps involving downloading, compacting, ESLifiying, rearranging, etc. A provided megapatch will be available at the end of the guide.

 **It's essential to pay attention to load order for this branch!
 Otherwise, you'll run into mismatched faces and inconsistent AI behaviors!**